webiny/Framework/src/Webiny/Component/Cache/README.md

 Under `Cache` you define the cache drivers by giving each of them a `cache id` and underneath you nest its config.
 The driver configuration depends on which driver you are using.

-If you wish to turn off the cache, use the `Null` driver.
+If you wish to turn off the cache, use the `BlackHole` driver.

 The `Method` parameter must be a valid callback function that will return an instance of `CacheStorage`.